vhart/Spindle/README.md

 In a situation where threading is heavily used, sometimes it's helpful to be able to tell which queues are causing conflicts or performing stateful mutations.

+## Caveats

+The only caveat is that you cannot use a default global queues as the underlying queue as all concurrent queues ultimately retarget the global queue with the corresponding Quality of Service (qos).
+This means that if global queues were allowed to be used as underlying queues, they would cause false positives when passed into the `currentQueueIs` function during execution on a concurrent queue with the same qos.

+If you require a queue with a specific qos, simply pass the qos into the IdentifiableDispatchQueue's initializer.

 ## License